Azure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 1 Module library and CI environment.md

     1. Run the '*dependencies pipeline*' to update dependencies configuration that can be updated on the downloaded CARML release.
 Follow [Deploy dependencies](./Fetching%20latest%20changes%20-%20Scenario%202%20Module%20library%20only.md4-deploy-dependencies) section in Getting started - Scenario 2 Onboard module library and CI environment documentation to do this.
     1. [Update module parameter files](./Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment.md#5-update-module-parameter-files)
     1. [(Optional) Convert library to ARM](./Fetching%20latest%20changes%20-%20Scenario%202%20Module%20library%20only.md#6-optional-convert-library-to-arm)
-    1. Push the changes you've done to the local code to your remote target repository
+    1. Push the updated local code to your remote target repository
     1. Be sure to merge the updated code into your main branch and that the registered pipelines are running and publishing updated artifacts.